PratikWayase/system-design-Handbook/README.md

 Think of the internet as a giant library with books (web content) stored in various locations:

-- Origin Servers: are like the main library where the original copies of all books are kept.
+- **Origin Servers**: are like the main library where the original copies of all books are kept.
 Any new book is added or updated here.
--

 - **Edge Servers** are smaller libraries located in different cities.
 They store copies of the most popular books from the main library.
 When you need a book, you visit the closest smaller library instead of traveling all the way to the main one, saving time and effort.
 Similarly, when you access a website, the CDN directs your request to the nearest edge server to ensure faster content delivery.
--

 - **DNS Servers** act as the librarians who know the exact location of every book.
 They guide you to the nearest library (edge server) that has the book you’re looking for.